 - Bella Gelateria.
 Ex Urbe writes: Alas, I have not been in person, but I was at the Florence international gelato competition the year Bella Gelateria took the grand prize for their roasted pecan flavor, and it was indeed stunning.
 Everyone I have talked to who has ever visited agrees it is a brilliant and world class gelato place.

 - Dolce Amore.
 RTM comments: “It’s on Commercial Drive (the old Italian, working-class sector of the city), and although new, it’s quite good!”

 - Mike’s comment suggests that good gelato is rare in China, and that Hong Kong is the best place to look.

-- Tian Jin, Beijing, and Hong Kong have branches of the international chain Venchi.
+- Beijing, Shanghai, Chengdu, and Hong Kong (five locations), Guandong (two locations), Shangdong, Tian Jin, and Yuen Long have branches of the international chain Venchi.

 - The chain Frost Gelato has a branch in Egypt.

 - Turku: Cafe Harmonia on Brahegatan, a block or two up from the river.
 Marissa Lingen says “The apricot would make you weep.
 Other flavors looked promising also but I am a small eater and we were there limited time.
 This place also has lovely salads and pita and cakes and a place for children to play.”

 - Vaasa: Pizzeria Marco Polo.
 Marissa Lingen says: “As we were there in May, what we had was strawberry and blueberry, utterly fresh.
 The strawberry was lovely, but the blueberry was beyond excellent, that little gritty peel feel and flavor, the complete opposite of artificial blueberry.
 Pizzas also really fabulous.”